code-423n4/2022-01-yield/README.md

 Therefore, to borrow with Convex collateral, staking it in the process, the user will execute through the Ladle a batch like follows:
    1. Approve the Ladle to move the convex collateral (permit)
    2. Move the collateral to the ConvexYieldWrapper (transfer)
    3. Wrap the convex into wrappedConvex and send it to the appropriate Join.
-This checkpoints rewards.
+This checkpoints rewards (route)
-   4. If necessary, add the vault to the vaults owned by the user in the Wrapper contract.
+   4. If necessary, add the vault to the vaults owned by the user in the Wrapper contract (moduleCall)
    5. Update accounting and produce debt tokens (pour)

 To repay a debt and withdraw Convex collateral, unstaking it in the process, the user will execute this batch thorugh the Ladle:
    1. Approve the Ladle to move the debt tokens (permit)
-   2. Move the debt tokens to the debt token contract (transfer)
+   2. Call user_checkpoint to update the user rewards before any transfer that would erase them (route)

-(Maybe) Call user_checkpoint
+   3. Move the debt tokens to the debt token contract (transfer)

-   3. Update accounting, burn debt tokens and transfer out collateral to the ConvexYieldWrapper (pour)
+   4. Update accounting, burn debt tokens and transfer out collateral to the ConvexYieldWrapper (pour)
-   4. Unwrap the wrappedConvex and send the resulting convex to the user.
-This checkpoints rewards.
+   5. Unwrap the wrappedConvex and send the resulting convex to the user.
+This checkpoints rewards. (route)
-   5. If desired, claim rewards from the ConvexYieldWrapper
+   6. If desired, claim rewards from the ConvexYieldWrapper (route)

 ## Design choices